fhellwig/duo-express-react/README.md

 This is a contrived example.
 In reality, the `LoginForm` is a form you must create to get the user's username that is passed to the `auth.login(username)` function.
 The various `useState` and other related form constructs are not shown in this example.

+## Development

+The `DuoAuth.js` source code is in the `src` directory.
+Executing `npm run build` will run this file through `babel` and put the output into the `lib` directory where it is checked in as part of the distribution.

 ## License

 MIT License